-The result of this simplified formula will always be the same as the original one, so the original one is still perfectly valid and correct, it is just a matter of better design, which becomes more important when you work with more complex calculations.
+The result of this simplified formula will always be the same as the original one, which is still valid and correct.
+It is just a matter of better design, which becomes more important when you work with more complex calculations.
 More often than not, shorter and simpler formulas are better than long ones.

 Fixing the Call/Put Input

-As a result, when a user enters something like “C” or “call option” in cell C3, the formula in cell C8 will not recognize it as a call option (because it is looking for the exact word “Call”) and will return put option payoff, even when the user certainly wanted a call.
+As a result, when a user enters something like "C" or "call option" in cell C3, the formula in cell C8 will not recognize it as a call option (because it is looking for the exact word "Call").
+It will return put option payoff, even when the user wanted a call.

 In other words, our existing implementation expects the user to be very precise and to know the exact format of the input.
 This can lead to confusion and errors.
 It is bad design and should be fixed.

 We can try to fix it by changing the IF condition in cell C8 to also consider the values "C" and "call option", using the OR Excel function:

 But a much better solution is to force the users to only select Call or Put in cell C3 in the first place, instead of letting them type the words.
 We can do this with dropdown box:

 Our combo box with have two options to choose from – "Call" and "Put".
 Type these words in cells F3 and F4, respectively.